Jack It Up! Lift a Load Using Hydraulics

 - In this project, you will build three model hydraulic lifts using syringes with pistons of different areas and metal wall plates.
 The syringes act as hydraulic cylinders.

-- First you will build the model lifts, which involves attaching the top of a slave syringe's piston to the back of a metal plate with epoxy and then connecting the master syringe to the slave syringe with tubing.
+- First you will build the model lifts, which involves attaching the top of a secondary syringe's piston to the back of a metal plate with epoxy and then connecting the primary syringe to the secondary syringe with tubing.

-- Every lift will have a 12 cubic centimeter (cc) master hydraulic cylinder but each will have one of three different slave hydraulic cylinders: 12 cc, 35 cc, and 60 cc.
+- Every lift will have a 12 cubic centimeter (cc) primary hydraulic cylinder but each will have one of three different secondary hydraulic cylinders: 12 cc, 35 cc, and 60 cc.

 - You will use water as the hydraulic fluid.